Boniwayne/Boniwayne/README.md

-- 👋 Hi, I’m Bonface ombok, I want to make the world better with code.
+- 👋 Hi, I’m Bonface ombok, I want to make the world better with big data.
-- 👀 I’m interested in web Development
+- 👀 I’m interested in data analysis, data mining and machine lerning projects.
 - 💞️ I’m looking to collaborate on any opensource projects.
 - 📫 How to reach me boniwayne125@gmail.com

-I love reading books, coding and solving human problems.
+- I love mathematics, statistics and handling big data!
+- Thank you